Jeffrey Epstein Is Being Accused Of Tampering With Witnesses From Prison

 Disgraced financier and convicted sex offender Jeffrey Epstein is behind bars in the face of accusations of sex trafficking, but that hasn’t stopped him from trying to influence the case.
-The New York Times reports that federal prosecutors revealed Friday that Epstein wired $350,000 to two confidants to attempt to purchase the silence of witnesses in the case.
+The New York Times reports that federal prosecutors revealed on Friday that Epstein wired $350,000 to two confidants to attempt to purchase the silence of witnesses in the case.

 Although Epstein has yet to be charged due to the new allegations, a spokesperson for the U.S. attorney’s office refused to comment on the possibility, suggesting that the 66-year-old could face further charges.

-The revelation came a bail memorandum Friday in which prosecutors said that Epstein “paid significant amounts of money to influence individuals who were close to him during the time period charged in this case and who might be witnesses against him at a trial.”
+The revelation came at a bail memorandum on Friday, when prosecutors said that Epstein “paid significant amounts of money to influence individuals who were close to him during the time period charged in this case and who might be witnesses against him at a trial.”

 According to the memorandum, the timing of the payments “suggests the defendant was attempting to further influence co-conspirators who might provide information against him in light of the recently re-emerging allegations.”